Kidney Transplant and Dialysis Access Patient Stories

-When Peter learned that UMMC surgeons routinely remove PKD kidneys and transplant a new organ in one surgery, he and his wife journeyed from New York to Baltimore for a life-changing opportunity.
+When Peter learned that UMMC surgeons routinely remove PKD kidneys and transplant a new organ in one surgery, he and his wife knew it was worth the trip from Rochester, New York to Baltimore for a life-changing opportunity.

 David had been on dialysis for five years and knew something had to change.
 When his wife Frances was found to not be a match, they learned about joining a kidney chain.
 Court, an altruistic donor and a match for David, gave his kidney to David while Frances's kidney went to another family.

 Emmet and his wife Julie knew that family friend Sean Menard, 10, needed a kidney to avoid going on dialysis.
 Although neither Emmet nor Julie was a match for Sean, the UMMC transplant team asked Emmet if he would be part of a PKE that would result in Sean getting a kidney.

 Sean's kidneys have been failing since birth, due to a congenital abnormality.
 It was at the point where Sean would have needed dialysis had he not received a new kidney soon.

 Nakia managed her kidney failure with dialysis for two years.
 During that time she was on the kidney transplant waiting list, but never received a call.
 Nakia was also diabetic, and at a regular checkup at UMMC she learned that she could get a kidney transplant much faster if she also listed for a pancreas transplant.